- slide 1 of 9

-Mrs. Saunders continued to try to get Tyler to be quiet, but Tyler insisted that it was true because he had heard Mark and Paul and BooBoo had chlorine in him.
+Mrs. Saunders continued to try to get Tyler to be quiet, but Tyler insisted that it was true because he had heard Mark and Jack and BooBoo had chlorine in him.
 Mr. Blumberg remained cool and indicated that he and most of the teachers were in his backyard having their annual faculty party.
 Tyler yelled that it must have been in Jack's pool.
-Mr. Blumberg stated that Paul had no pool.
+Mr. Blumberg stated that Jack had no pool.

 Tyler turned to Mrs. Saunders but she was looking at him sadly.
 Tyler yelled that he didn't lie and she knew he didn't lie.
 Looking at her with tears in her eyes, Tyler ran out of the office.